- Get Involved

 CAMP NORMOYLE.
 Camp Normoyle was established during World War I. It was located across the railroad at the northeast corner of Kelly Field in western San Antonio.
 In 1920 the base served as an army vocational school.
 Camp Normoyle was a quartermaster ordnance and engine-replacement depot for Kelly Field during World War II, and was merged into Kelly Field in 1944.

 BIBLIOGRAPHY:Albert Curtis, Fabulous San Antonio (San Antonio: Naylor, 1955).
 Leah Carter Johnston, San Antonio: St. Anthony's Town (San Antonio: Librarians Council, 1947).
 Green Peyton [Wertenbacker], San Antonio (New York: McGraw-Hill, 1946).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Art Leatherwood, "CAMP NORMOYLE," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/qbc21.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Art Leatherwood, "CAMP NORMOYLE," accessed September 15, 2019, http://www.tshaonline.org/handbook/online/articles/qbc21.

 Uploaded on June 12, 2010.
 Published by the Texas State Historical Association.